Facebook Advertising Isn’t Dead, and Here’s Why

 Why Some Users are Upset

 Earlier this year, London-based company Cambridge Analytica was caught talking about swaying elections by advertising using misinformation.
-One of the ways they allegedly attempted to influence political outcomes was by advertising this misinformation on Facebook.
+One of the ways they attempted to influence political outcomes was by advertising this misinformation on Facebook.

 According to an insider, the demographic information of some Facebook users was legally gathered via a mobile app (lead by Aleksandr Kogan) where users would take psychological tests.
-But the app also gathered demographic info on millions friends of those users without their knowledge.
+But the app also gathered demographic info on millions of friends of those users without their knowledge.

 The info was then shared with Cambridge Analytica, who allegedly used it to direct deceiving ads to specific users about elections in the US and England.

-Not Everyone is Mad
+But Not Everyone is Mad

 While you’re probably hearing war chants and seeing hashtags about everyone deleting Facebook, what you don’t see are the masses of users who are indifferent to the situation and are keeping their Facebook accounts.